-In general, Level 2 tanks and containers are subject to more requirements than Level 1 units.
-In most instances, tanks, surface impoundments, and containers are required to be inspected initially on or before the date the unit becomes subject to the Subpart CC air emission standards, and annually thereafter.
-Owners/operators must develop and implement a written plan and schedule to indicate how all inspection and monitoring activities will be implemented at the facility.
-A copy of the plan and schedule must be placed into the facility's inspection plan as required under §265.15 (§265.1089(b)).
+In general, Level 2 tanks and containers are subject to more requirements than Level $1\ \mbox{units.}$ In most instances, tanks, surface impoundments, and containers are required to be inspected initially on or before the date the unit becomes subject to the Subpart CC air emission standards, and annually thereafter.
+Owners/operators must develop and implement $% \left(1\right) =\left(1\right) +\left(1\right) +\left$ a written plan and schedule to indicate how all inspection and monitoring activities will be implemented at the facility.
+A copy of the plan and schedule must be placed into the $\,$ facility's inspection plan as required under $\S 265.15$ ($\S 265.1089(b)$).
+Questions and Answers Question 10.1 What are the inspection requirements for owners/operators complying with the Level 1 tank standards?

-- Question 10.1 What are the inspection requirements for owners/operators complying with the Level 1 tank standards? - Answer 10.1 Owners/operators of Level 1 tanks are initially required to visually inspect the air emission control equipment for defects (e.g., visible cracks in the roof sections or damaged seals on the closure devices), on or before the date the tank becomes subject to the Subpart CC air emission standards (§265.1085(c)(4)(ii)).
+Answer 10.1 Owners/operators of Level 1 tanks are initially required to visually inspect the air emission control equipment for defects (e.g., visible cracks in the roof sections or damaged seals on the closure devices), on or before the date the tank becomes subject to the Subpart CC air emission standards ($\S265.1085(c)(4)(ii)$).
 Thereafter, the air emission control equipment must be inspected at least once every year.
-Inspection and monitoring may be performed at intervals longer than one year only under certain conditions, such as when inspecting a cover may expose a worker to dangerous or unsafe conditions (§265.1085(l)(1)). - Question 10.2 What are the specific tank repair requirements when a leak is detected in accordance with the inspection and monitoring requirements of Subpart CC?
+Inspection and monitoring may be performed at intervals longer than one year only under certain conditions, such as when inspecting a cover may expose a worker to dangerous or unsafe conditions (§265.1085(1)(1)).

+${\tt Question}\ 10.2$ What are the specific tank repair requirements when a leak is detected in accordance with the inspection and monitoring requirements of Subpart CC?

-Answer 10.2 Owners/operators must make a first attempt to repair the leak no later than five calendar days after detecting the leak.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 44 Answer 10.2 Owners/operators must make a first attempt to repair the leak no later than five calendar days after detecting the leak.
 In all cases, the leak must be repaired no later than 45 calendar days after detection, with the following exception.
 Repairs may be delayed beyond 45 days if repair requires emptying or removal of a tank from service where no alternative tank capacity is available such that production processes at the facility will be disrupted.
-In such cases, repair must be completed the next time the process unit generating the hazardous waste stops operation for any reason (§265.1085(k)).
+In such cases, repair must be completed the next time the process unit generating the hazardous waste stops operation for any reason $(\S265.1085(k))$.
 Repair of the tank defect must be completed before the process or production unit resumes operation.

 Question 10.3 What are the monitoring requirements for inaccessible tanks?

-Answer 10.3 If a tank is buried partially or entirely underground, an owner/operator is required to inspect and monitor only those portions of the tank cover and those connections to the tank (i.e., fill ports, access hatches) that are located on or above the ground surface (§265.1085(l)(2)).
+Answer 10.3 If a tank is buried partially or entirely underground, an owner/operator is required to inspect and monitor only those portions of the tank cover and on or above the ground surface (§265.1085(1)(2)).